e10v/rico/README.md

 ### Bootstrap, HTML classes and document layout

-By default, [Bootstrap](https://getbootstrap.com/) CSS are included in the document.
+By default, [Bootstrap](https://getbootstrap.com/) styles are included in the document.
 Change the default behavior using the `bootstrap` parameter:
 ```python
 doc = rico.Doc("Hello world!", bootstrap="full")
 ```